-SECTION 40 000: COMMUNICATION WITH OTHERS A. Description of the Arrangements for Obtaining Assistance From Emergency Responders and Local Government Agencies4100 B. Article 2-B of the Executive Law4200 C. Communication and Notification4300 SECTION 50 000: PREVENTION AND INTERVENTION STRATEGIES A. Policies and Procedures Related to School Building Security By Policy # B. Policies and Procedures for the Dissemination of Informative Materials C. Regarding the Early Detection of Potentially Violent Behaviors By Policy # Threat Assessment: Appropriate Prevention and Intervention Strategies5200 D. Strategies for Improving Communication Between Students and Staff and Reporting Potentially Violent Incidents Description of Duties and Required Training of Hall Monitors and Other School Safety Personnel5300 E. Description of Duties and Required Training of Hall Monitors and Other School Safety Personnel5400
+SECTION 40 000: COMMUNICATION WITH OTHERS A. Description of the Arrangements for Obtaining Assistance From Emergency Responders and Local Government Agencies4100 В. Article 2-B of the Executive Law4200 C. Communication and Notification4300 SECTION 50 000: PREVENTION AND INTERVENTION STRATEGIES A. Policies and Procedures Related to School Building Security By Policy # B. Policies and Procedures for the Dissemination of Informative Materials Regarding the Early Detection of Potentially Violent BehaviorsBy Policy # C. Behavioral Threat Assessment Teams: Appropriate Prevention and Intervention Strategies D. Strategies for Improving Communication Between Students and Staff and Reporting Potentially Violent Incidents Description of Duties and Required E. Training of Hall Monitors and Other School Safety Personnel